MiaKuntz/assignment4-MiaKuntz/README.md

     python3 src/knn.py --target

-This will active the scripts.
+This will activate the scripts.
 When running, it will go through each of the functions in the order written in my main functions.
 That is:
 -	Creating parser argument for target image.
 -	Getting target image, and at some point, extract the target image number.
 -	The histogram script is then: